 Gulay Maffia, who survived the 9/11 attacks while she was working at One World Trade Center, will represent graduate students while delivering one of the commencement speeches.
 Maffia, a resident of Vernon, N.J., will receive her master’s degree in special education, learning disabilities teacher consultant.
 She will share how surviving 9/11 caused her to rethink her life and put her on track to becoming a teacher helping children with special needs.

 Chelsea Loscalzo, from Bayside, N.Y., who will receive a bachelor’s degree in marketing, will provide the undergraduate commencement remarks.

-Caldwell College will award more than 450 graduate and undergraduate degrees in addition to the doctoral degrees.
+Caldwell University will award more than 450 graduate and undergraduate degrees in addition to the doctoral degrees.
 President Nancy H. Blattner will present doctoral students with their Ph.D.s, graduate students with their Master of Arts or Master of Business Administration degrees and undergraduates with their Bachelor of Arts, Bachelor of Science or Bachelor of Fine Arts degrees.

-Caldwell College was the first in the state to develop a master’s degree and a Ph.D. degree specifically in applied behavior analysis, a scientific approach to learning.
+Caldwell University was the first in the state to develop a master’s degree and a Ph.D. degree specifically in applied behavior analysis, a scientific approach to learning.
 The effectiveness of this method in autism intervention is backed by more than 40 years of research.
 The college’s Center for Autism and Applied Behavior Analysis offers clinical training to undergraduate and graduate students and provides interventions to children with autism ranging in age from preschool to the teen years.